SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

    - infastructure as a service (IaaS)
    - Kubernetes as a service (KaaS)

-So, for instance, a certificate can be of type _SCS-compatible IaaS_ or _SCS-sovereign KaaS_.
+So, for instance, a certificate can have the scope _SCS-compatible IaaS_ or _SCS-sovereign KaaS_.
 Note that we don't currently have separate certification layers for Operations and IAM.
 We expect that tests for these aspects will exist, but be incorporated into the IaaS and KaaS layers.

-Each type of certificate amounts to a set of standards that have to be fulfilled by the cloud service in question in order for a certificate to be issued.
+Each certificate scope amounts to a set of standards that have to be fulfilled by the cloud service in question in order for a certificate to be issued.
-In addition, a certificate of a certain type may only be issued if some other certificate is already held.
+In addition, a certificate with a certain scope may only be issued if some other certificate is already held.
 Case in point: the certification levels are meant to be seen as a progression, where the upper levels build on the lower ones, and the certificate for "SCS-open IaaS" will only be issued if a certificate for "SCS-compatible IaaS" is already held.
 We say that the latter certificate is a _prerequisite_ of the former.

 Naturally, as the state of the art progresses, so do our certificates.
 We keep track of the changes by means of versioning.
-That is to say that each certificate type can come in several versions, each one of them having its distinct timespan when it is in effect.
+That is to say that each certificate scope can come in several versions, each one of them having its distinct timespan when it is in effect.
 For instance, we might have

 - SCS-compatible IaaS v1, effective 2021-01-01 through 2023-10-31